Cross section (physics): Differential cross section

-Here ΔΩ is the finite angular size of the detector (SI unit: sr), n is the number density of the target particles (SI units: m−3), and t is the thickness of the stationary target (SI units: m).
+Here ΔΩ is the finite angular size of the detector (SI unit: sr), n is the number density of the target particles (SI unit: m−3), and t is the thickness of the stationary target (SI unit: m).
 This formula assumes that the target is thin enough that each beam particle will interact with at most one target particle.

 The total cross section σ may be recovered by integrating the differential cross section dσ/dΩ over the full solid angle (4π steradians):

-It is common to omit the “differential” qualifier when the type of cross section can be inferred from context.
+It is common to omit the "differential" qualifier when the type of cross section can be inferred from context.
 In this case, σ may be referred to as the integral cross section or total cross section.
-The latter term may be confusing in contexts where multiple events are involved, since “total” can also refer to the sum of cross sections over all events.
+The latter term may be confusing in contexts where multiple events are involved, since "total" can also refer to the sum of cross sections over all events.

 The differential cross section is extremely useful quantity in many fields of physics, as measuring it can reveal a great amount of information about the internal structure of the target particles.
 For example, the differential cross section of Rutherford scattering provided strong evidence for the existence of the atomic nucleus.

 Instead of the solid angle, the momentum transfer may be used as the independent variable of differential cross sections.

 Differential cross sections in inelastic scattering contain resonance peaks that indicate the creation of metastable states and contain information about their energy and lifetime.